-Deep-frying ingredients in batter might at first seem at odds with images of traditional Japanese cuisine, but tempura is a national dish and has a surprising history.
+Deep-frying ingredients in batter may seem at odds with images of traditional Japanese cuisine, but tempura is a national dish with a surprising history.

 Donabe, the traditional Japanese clay pot, bring people together and makes food taste delicious.

-Rich in protein, low in fat and calories, tofu is great for those who care about healthy food.
-Try it grilled, stir-fried, boiled or raw!
+Rich in protein and low in fat and calories, tofu is great for health-conscious eaters.

 Japanese Traditional Foodstuffs Hold the Secret to Longevity